epistemehealth/article-production/LaTeX/README.md

 ## Typeset your article

 You can now save your work and typeset your article.
-Make sure to select `LuaLaTeX+MakeIndex+BibTeX` before typesetting (in TeXworks it is a green arrow).
+Make sure to select `XeLaTeX+MakeIndex+BibTeX` before typesetting (in TeXworks it is a green arrow).

 Please send all of your typesetting files (i.e. main.tex, paper-refs.bib + any figures) along with your .pdf in case any changes need to be made by editors before publication.